Northleach: Church of England

 The earliest record of the parish church is from about 1100.
-Little from this period survives in the current Church of England parish church of SS Peter and Paul except some Norman masonry in the west wall of the lady chapel.
+No confirmed material from this period survives in the current Church of England parish church of SS Peter and Paul; there has been speculation that some Norman masonry may exist in the west wall of the lady chapel (known as the Bicknell Chapel), though this is disputed.
 The next oldest part of the church is a 14th-century cusped doorway on the north side of the chancel.

 From the late 14th century the church was almost completely rebuilt in Perpendicular Gothic style.
-The west tower was built in about 1380–1400, and the font is also late 14th-century.
+The west tower was begun in about 1380–1400, and the font is also late 14th-century.
 The current nave and south porch were built in the first half of the 15th century, as was the pulpit.
 The nave has tall five-bay arcades with slender octagonal columns ornamented with concave sides.
 The nave clerestory was paid for by John Fortey, a wool merchant, who died in 1459.
 The lady chapel is south of the chancel and was completed in 1489.
 It has a squint to the high altar in the chancel.

 The church was restored 1877–84 to designs by the Gothic Revival architect James Brooks.
 The chancel received a stained glass east window made by Alexander Gibbs in 1871.
 Little of Brooks' work at Northleach survives, except for his choir stalls in the north aisle.
-In 1920 a new high altar with riddel posts designed by FE Howard was installed in the chancel.
+The church's pre-reformation medieval stone mensa slab was discovered buried beneath the chancel floor during this restoration work, but was then reburied.
+It was then re-discovered in 1902 and restored to its place as the high altar.
+In 1920, riddel posts designed by FE Howard was installed in the chancel.